rase-rocks/FindSha/README.md

 # FindSha

-FindSha is a very simple macOS command line utility to search a directory for files with the given sha256 hash.
+FindSha is a very simple macOS command line utility to search a directory for files with the given sha hash.

+The default hash algorithm it will use is sha256, but sha512 can also be specified.

 This document assumes the use of macOS Catalina, and a knowledge of terminal and command line programs.
 It was designed and built with Xcode and has therefore not been tested with other Swift implementations